kleinercubs/ImgFact/README.md

 ## Dataset Construction

 All the codes related to the dataset construction pipeline are in [data_construction](https://github.com/kleinercubs/ImgFact/tree/main/dataset_construction).
+Our implementation of the pipeline can be found here, in which all the steps except image collection is included in this repo.
+For image collection, we refer to this [AutoCrawler](https://github.com/YoongiKim/AutoCrawler) for reference.
  The construction pipeline should run by the following order:

 - Entity Filtering: Filter entities with a trained classifier.